dumrauf/qnap_glacier_iam_user/README.md

 This repository contains a Terraform module that creates an IAM user, including access keys, that can then be used in the [QNAP Glacier](https://www.qnap.com/en/how-to/tutorial/article/full-technical-qnap-cloudbackup-application-note) app.

+> For further information, see the corresponding article on [https://www.how-hard-can-it.be/qnap-glacier-iam-user/](https://www.how-hard-can-it.be/qnap-glacier-iam-user/).

 ## You Have